evanscott1/startup/README.md

 # Penelope

-Penelope Inc. helps retail customers find the exact product they need using an online digital shopping assistant.
+Penelope helps retail customers find the exact product they need using an online digital shopping assistant.
 Leveraging AI, Penelope not only organizes products into a digital directory but also makes intelligent, context-aware recommendations.
 The traditional search bar is outdated—Penelope ushers in the era of the digital shopping assistant.

 ## Overview